 If, for any reason, a work experience volunteer is called away while working at the school, they should inform their supervising member of staff and the school office before leaving the premises.

-[Updated] Confidentiality
+Confidentiality

 All information on individual pupils and members of staff is confidential and the sharing of data is protected under the Data Protection Act 2018 and GDPR.
 Anyone undertaking work experience is not permitted to discuss children’s or staff members’ personal information with other professionals in the school.
 In addition, such information should never be shared with anyone outside of the school.
 Any individual who breaks this confidentiality rule will be asked to leave the school.

-There may be instances where work experience volunteers must pass information to the headteacher or supervising member of staff.
+There may be instances where work experience volunteers must pass information to the deputy headteacher or supervising member of staff.
 These include incidents where a child is bullied or when a child discloses that he or she is being harmed in any way.
 Young people on work experience are advised not to report this to the child’s parents but to instead inform the supervising member of staff or DSL as soon as possible.

-[Updated] Equal opportunities
+Equal opportunities

 As per the school’s Equal Opportunities Policy, we do not tolerate discrimination on the grounds of age, disability, gender reassignment, marriage and civil partnership, race, religion or belief, sex and sexual orientation as per the Equality Act 2010.
 Additionally, though not a protected characteristics under the Equality Act, the school will not allow social and financial status to be discriminated against.
 All work experience volunteers are required to make a commitment to this policy and treat everyone with respect at all times.

-[New] Monitoring and review
+Monitoring and review

 This policy is reviewed on an annual basis by the headteacher and governing board, who will make any necessary changes and communicate these to all members of staff.